danielsauter/rapid-android-development/networking.md

 ###Run the PC App
 Let’s go ahead and run the sketch on the desktop PC.
 The Android sketch is already running.
 If you draw with your mouse in the display window on the desktop, you will cause white lines to appear on the screen whose weight increases the faster you draw.

 Now let’s go back to the Android and draw on its touch screen surface while keeping an eye on the desktop window.
 Notice that the lines you draw “locally” appear in white, while those that appear “remotely” are in black.
-Keep doodling using either the desktop or the Android, and you should see the same image you draw on one device appear in reverse colors on the other, as shown in <!--ref linkend="fig.collaborative.drawing-->.
+Keep doodling using either the desktop or the Android, and you should see the same image you draw on one device appear in reverse colors on the other, as shown in Figure 6.2 (above).
 Black and white marks perpetually override each other as we keep doodling.

 You’ve exchanged data between the Android and a desktop PC using Wi-Fi; now is a good time to test OSC communication between two Android devices using Wi-Fi.
 For this, you’ll need to go find a second Android device.

 ###Run the Sketch on a Pair of Androids

 Now that you have located a second Android device&—let’s call it Android 2—you can go ahead and confirm that you are able to send OSC messages between a pair of Android devices as well.
 Let’s make sure again that you are on the correct network with the second device, and choose Settings &mapsto; “Wireless & networks.”
 Write down the IP address of the second device.
-With the IP addresses of both devices ready, open the sketch <!--ref linkend="code.wifi.osc.android.drawing-->, that we’ve already loaded onto the first device.
+With the IP addresses of both devices ready, open the sketch [Networking/WiFiDataExchangeAndroidDrawing/WiFiDataExchangeAndroidDrawing.pde](../networking.html#codenetworkingwifidataexchangeandroiddrawingwifidataexchangeandroiddrawingpde), that we’ve already loaded onto the first device.

 Adjust the IP address for `remoteLocation` to match Android 2, and run the sketch on Android 1.
 The app starts up and Android 1 is ready.
 Repeat the steps on the other device, adjusting the IP address to match Android 1 and running the sketch on Android 2.
 If you are still running the other app on port `12001`, adjust the port number to use another port.